Wondering where your ATAR can take you?

 Attend the Change of Preference expo to learn more about RMIT courses, or what pathway options and special entry schemes are available.

-Speak to a member of the RMIT team by visiting us at Info Corner, located across from Melbourne Central at the corner of Swanston and La Trobe streets.
+Speak to a member of the RMIT team.
+Visit us at Info Corner, located across from Melbourne Central at the corner of Swanston and La Trobe streets.

-Wondering what it's like to study at RMIT?
-Campus tours will be running throughout the Change of Preference period.
-Check out our state-of-the art study spaces, classrooms and facilities.
+Campus tours are running throughout the Change of Preference period.
+Check out our study spaces, classrooms and facilities.

 Ready to apply?

 Change your preferences via VTAC, or read on for more information about the Change of Preference period and the most common questions we're asked by Year 12 students each year.

 RMIT's Schools Network Access Program (SNAP) lets students from selected schools receive extra consideration for any RMIT course in their preference list.
 Find out whether your school qualifies.

 Associate degrees at RMIT